AsadK47/Dice-App/README.md

 # Dice-App
 A simple dice app to return the results of a single or multiple dice when thrown.
-To the run the app please run in an IRB such as PRY and type
+To the run the app please run in an IRB such as PRY and type:

 ```
 require "./lib/dice.rb"